durkie/durkie.github.io/_posts/2016-07-27-building-an-electronic-nose-to-smell-fruit.markdown

 ![ethylene](/images/ethylene.png)

+(Ethylene molecule: 2 carbon atoms linked with a double bond.
+Each carbon has 2 hydrogen atoms bonded to it.)

 Ethylene sensors are typically used in commercial fruit storage warehouses, so they're large and expensive and parts-per-billion accurate.
 That won't do for a small-budget project needing small sensors to give a basic "ripe/not ripe" determination.

 ![taguchi gas sensor](/images/gas-sensor.jpg)

 (Taguchi gas sensor.
 Inside is a small heated semiconductor.
 Image © Sparkfun CC BY-NC-SA 3.0)

 One option we have is semiconductor gas detectors.
 These are sometimes called tin dioxide sensors or Taguchi gas sensors.
 The basic principle of these sensors is that as oxygen attaches to the tin dioxide sensor surface it causes the electrical resistance of the sensor to increase.
 In air, the amount of oxygen doesn't really change so the sensor should give a steady value.
 One could consider the sensor at this stage to be **oxidized**.
 Going back to high school chemistry, the opposite of oxidation is **reduction**, so these sensors excel at sensing **reducing gases**: those gases that remove oxygen from the sensor surface and cause its resistance to decrease.
 One way to remove oxygen is simply to react with it and at that point we've arrived at **combustion**.
 When you're burning or combusting something, it's reacting with the oxygen in the air and releasing energy to keep you warm, move a piston in your car engine or destroy incriminating evidence.